openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 Mapping attributes from operation inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For models (like Pytorch models), where operations have attributes on the input list, you can specify name to input index mapping.
+For models (like PyTorch models), where operations have attributes on the input list, you can specify name to input index mapping.
 For example, imagine you have created a custom OpenVINO operation that implements a variant of ELU activation function with two attributes ``alpha`` and ``beta``:

 .. math::